akshaybabloo/JavaFX/src/ButtonsEvents_3/ButtonsEvents_3_3/README.md

-This example tutorial uses lambda based handlers for the button to print out *Hello World!* on the console.
+This example tutorial uses lambda based handlers for the button to print out *Hello World!* on the GUI.

 ### Coding controller.java